simonesilvetti/teaching_2024_cps/README.md

-# Lab excersises for the CPS course
+# Lab exercises for the CPS course

 ## Prerequisites:
 - Python 3.9